wp-plugins/mobile-client-detection-plugin/readme.txt

 = Which values can the query_var 'platform' return ? =
 Currently it returns the tag for each known platform:
-1. android 1, android 2, blackberry, windows, iphone, ipod, iemobile, webos, symbian, googlebot-mobile (or general: mobile).
+1. android-phone, blackberry, windows, iphone, ipod, iemobile, webos, symbian, googlebot-mobile (or general: mobile).
-2. android 3,android 4, ipad, kindle (or general: tablet).
+2. android-tablet, ipad, kindle (or general: tablet).
 3. windows, win64, wow64, macintosh, ppx mac os x, intel mac os x (or general: desktop).

 The value 'desktop' can be (most likely) considered as a desktop PC -